meta-llama/llama-recipes/recipes/use_cases/end2end-recipes/raft/README.md

-## End to End Steps to create a Chatbot using fine-tuning
+## End to End Steps to create a Chatbot using Retrieval Augmented Fine Tuning(RAFT)

 ### Step 1 : Prepare related documents